 BigQuery manages the technical aspects of storing structured data, including compression, encryption, replication, performance tuning, and scaling.
 BigQuery offers the standard database concepts of tables, partitions, columns, and rows.
 BigQuery uses a columnar storage that supports semi-structured data — nested and repeated fields.

-To perform data modeling for BigQuery with Hackolade, you must first download the Redshift plugin.
+To perform data modeling for BigQuery with Hackolade, you must first download the BigQuery plugin.

 Hackolade was specially adapted to support the data modeling of BigQuery, including datasets, tables and views, plus the generation of DDL Create Table syntax, in Standard SQL or in JSON Schema.
 Hackolade natively supports the ability to represent nested complex data types: STRUCT (record) and ARRAY.
 While BigQuery does not support Primary Key and Foreign Key constraints, you may declare them in Hackolade for documentation purposes, with no effect on DDL scripts.
 The application closely follows the BigQuery terminology and storage structure.